marcoabbadini/marcoabbadini.github.io/content/about.md

     - *Scientific High School*
     - Grade: 98/100

-# Awards

-**Luberg New Graduate of the year, *Computer Science and Engineering*** Best new graduate of the year 2022, Università degli Studi di Bergamo, Department of Management, Information and Production Engineering, [link](https://www.luberg.it/eccellenze/proclamazione-neolaureati-dellanno-premio-agli-studi-2/)

 # Work Experience
 - **Postdoctoral Researcher**, *Computer Security*, Università degli Studi di Bergamo
 - **Teaching Assistant** for Bachelor's and Master's courses at Univeristà degli Studi di Bergamo